#

 to align

 your sequences onto a reference genome.
-The --molecule-distance
+The --molecule-distance will be ignored when

 RADseq data will probably work fine too, however you may need to post-process the BAM files to unset the duplicate flag, as marking duplicates in RADseq (without UMIs) may cause issues with SNP calling: